TheIoTLearningInitiative/IntelEdison/documentation/Workshops01.md

 CANCELFORWARD 1 DELETE 1 REPLY
 ```

+- Search for the Bot already created and add it to your contacts

 # Python Telegram Bot Library

 > Not just a Python Wrapper around the Telegram Bot API [Homepage](https://python-telegram-bot.org/) [Github](https://github.com/python-telegram-bot)